antwankakki/FabricView/README.md

 ![Screenshot1](http://i.imgur.com/9nME9Yt.gif)

 ### How to use?
 As easy as 1, 2, 3!
-  0. Please note this is an alpha build, not feature complete, and can be buggy.
-If you find any bugs, report them to us here pelase!
+Please note this is an alpha build, not feature complete, and can be buggy.
+If you find any bugs, report them to us here!
   1. Add JitPack to your build.gradle at the end of repositories

      ```javascript